jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

 ### 54 Contents of register
 The register must contain all of the following information:
-  (a) in the case of a motor vehicle trader who applied for registration as an individual, the full name, residential address, date of birth, and occupation of that person:
+  (a) in the case of a motor vehicle trader who applied for registration as an individual, the full name, residential address, and occupation of that person:
   (b) in the case of a motor vehicle trader who applied for registration as a company,—
     (i) the name of the company; and
-    (ii) the address of the company's registered office; and (iii) the unique number assigned to the company on its incorporation; and (iv) the full name, residential address, date of birth, and occupation of each person concerned in the management of the company:
+    (ii) the address of the company's registered office; and (iii) the unique number assigned to the company on its incorporation; and (iv) the full name, residential address, and occupation of each person concerned in the management of the company:
   (c) the registration number or other unique identifier provided to the motor vehicle trader on registration under section 36:
   (d) the address for service of the motor vehicle trader:
   (e) the name stated in the motor vehicle trader's application for registration as the trading name of that motor vehicle trader's business or any other name subsequently notified to the Registrar as the trading name that the motor vehicle trader wishes to use for that business (including, in the case of a motor vehicle trader who has several trading names for that motor vehicle trader's business, those names):